AherRahul/portfolio-v1/content/articles/11-java-fundamentals/collections-overview.md

 }
 ```

-In this example, we use an `ArrayList` to maintain the order of tasks and a `HashMap` to associate a unique identifier with each task.
-This combination provides the best of both worlds.
+This example combines an `ArrayList` to maintain task order and a `HashMap` for quick lookup by task ID.

+### Using LinkedList for Efficient Insertions

 ```java
 import java.util.LinkedList;